You’d never know it now, but the little town of Dunnellon in northwest Florida was once so prosperous that its nickname was Boomtown.

 There are only a few places to stay in Dunnellon, a basic motel called the Dinner Bell and a Comfort Suites.

-We considered ourselves very lucky, then, to have discovered the Rainbow Rivers Club, a complex that seems more like a state park than a commercial establishment.
+We considered ourselves very lucky, then, to have discovered the Rainbow Rivers Club, a complex that seems more like a state park than a commercial establishment and made an excellent base for taking advantage of all the things to do in Dunnellon.

 We managed to visit during the least-busy time of year – too late for tubing, too early for snowbirds – so we were able to reserve a well-equipped two bedroom/one bath full-kitchen cabin with a big screened porch.
 Nearby is a large, beautiful clubhouse with a big back porch overlooking the river with rocking chairs and picnic tables.